Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA

 \section{Experiments Under Fixed Steps}

 Figure \ref{fig:step} illustrates test performance across varying batch sizes under a constrained 200 optimization steps.
 In this configuration, where training with a batch size of 512 corresponds to approximately one epoch of the MetaMathQA100K dataset, larger batch sizes naturally entail a greater volume of training samples.
 Consequently, we observe a positive correlation between batch size and performance, as the increased data outweighs the potential impact of batch size.
 This indicates that the degradation observed in fixed sample protocol is partially attributable to insufficient updates rather than batch size itself.
-However, we emphasize that larger batches do not always yield superior outcomes even in a fixed step setup; rather, there is a point of diminishing returns where the effect of batch size begins to affect larger than data volume.
+However, we emphasize that larger batches do not always yield superior outcomes even in a fixed step setup; rather, there is a point of diminishing returns where the effect of batch size begins to outweigh the effect of data volume

-\section{Ablations: Warm-up \& Learning Rate Scheduling.}
+\section{Ablations: Warm-up \& Learning Rate Scheduling}

+We set the warm-up ratio to zero for all experiments.
+This decision stems from the fact that varying the batch size alters the total number of training steps for a fixed sample protocol, making it difficult to adjust the warm-up period across different configurations.
+Furthermore, \citet{Pareja2025unveil_SFT} suggest that warm-up steps and learning rate schedulers have a negligible impact on performance in supervised fine-tuning scenarios.

-In this section, we evaluate the sensitivity of LoRA fine-tuning to warm-up phases and learning rate (lr) scheduling.
+In this section, we evaluate the sensitivity of LoRA fine-tuning to warm-up phases and learning rate scheduling.
 Figure \ref{fig:warmup} illustrates the test accuracies across a range of batch sizes under varying optimization configurations.
-Consistent with the observations of \citet{Pareja2025unveil_SFT}, our results indicate that the inclusion of a warm-up stage yields marginal performance differences; in fact, omitting the warm-up phase leads to slightly superior results across the majority of the batch size spectrum.
+Consistent with the observations of \citet{Pareja2025unveil_SFT}, our results indicate that the inclusion of a warm-up stage yields marginal performance differences; rather, it leads to greater robustness across a wide range of batch sizes.
+In contrast, we observed that the learning rate scheduler (e.g. cosine decay) itself significantly influences accuracy, resulting in a substantial performance degradation of approximately 5\% in accuracy.
+Consequently, we exclude only the warm-up phase from our setup.

-The presence of an lr scheduler (e.g., cosine decay) is critical for performance stability, which is contrary to \citet{Pareja2025unveil_SFT}.
-We find that the absence of lr scheduling results in a substantial performance degradation of approximately 5\% in accuracy.
-Consequently, we employ an lr scheduler without a warm-up phase for all main experiments in this study.

-\section{Hyperparameter Configurations.}
+\section{Hyperparameter Configurations}